ideaflare/embark/README.md

 # embark
 Easy to use document database with a focus on visibility and simplicity.

-Made for prototyping or projects with an agile code-first approach.
-Embark allows you to [defer the plumbing or commitment of choosing a specific database technology](https://www.youtube.com/watch?v=asLUTiJJqdE).
+Made for prototyping or projects with an agile code-first approach, Embark allows you to [defer the plumbing or commitment of choosing a specific database technology](https://www.youtube.com/watch?v=asLUTiJJqdE).

 ##Visibility